“Handling personal injury cases is extremely rewarding. It is a privilege to be able to help people who are going through such a stressful time.”

 Attorney Daniel Bello

 Daniel Bello grew up seeing the James Scott Farrin ads on TV.
-It never occurred to him he’d end up working here, or that he would even become an attorney.
-Daniel was born in Acapulco, Mexico and came over with his parents when he was just 6 years old.
-He assumed he might eventually work for his dad’s flooring company in Raleigh.
+It never occurred to him he’d end up working here, or that he would even become a lawyer.
+Daniel decided to become an attorney because he enjoys taking on challenges and has a heart for seeking justice.

 The Obligation to Help Others

-Being a bilingual attorney and serving diverse communities is important to Daniel.
-He previously worked for the U.S. Committee for Refugees and Immigrants, helping minor clients seek asylum under federal immigration laws.
+Daniel is a bilingual attorney, and serving diverse communities is important to him.
+He previously worked for the U.S. Committee for Refugees and Immigrants, helping children seek asylum under federal immigration laws.
 After that, Daniel joined Legal Aid of North Carolina as part of their Farmworkers Unit.
-There, he fought on behalf of abused farm workers seeking visas, green cards, and monetary compensation after being subjected to labor trafficking.
+There, he fought on behalf of abused farm workers seeking T visas, green cards, and monetary compensation after being subjected to labor trafficking.

 Helping people is something that drives Daniel daily.
 He was taught to be that way by his dad, who has always been his role model.
 “My father would be a great lawyer,” said Daniel.
-“He just didn’t have the same opportunities.”
-Daniel used his opportunity to become a lawyer, and uses that knowledge to create opportunities and seek justice for people faced with trying circumstances.
+“He just didn’t have the same opportunities that he gave me.”
+Daniel used his opportunity to become a lawyer, and uses that knowledge to seek justice for people faced with trying circumstances.

 Building Relationships With Clients